Gunnison Valley RTA – We Move You!

 Q. How does the bus program work?

-A. In 2007, the RTA received a grant from the State of Colorado to pay for 80% of the cost to purchase the four RTA buses which travel the route between Gunnison and Mt.
-Crested Butte and we began provide bus service for the winter of 2007-2008.
-We also receive annual operating grants which pay for some of the operating costs associated with the buses.
+A. In 2007, the RTA received a grant from the State of Colorado to pay for 80% of the cost to purchase the four original RTA buses – three of which are still in service.
+In 2015, the RTA began to expand the fleet which travels the route between Gunnison and Mt.
+Crested Butte.
+The RTA receives annual operating grants which pay for some of the operating costs associated with the buses as well as capital grants to help pay for some of the new fleet.
 By accepting these funds, the RTA agrees to comply with many federal and state regulations.
 The buses are all ADA accessible and have wheelchair lifts.
 The route includes a loop through the city of Gunnison which includes the Rec.
-Center, the Gunnison Community Schools, 11th & Virginia, Virginia & Spruce, Hwy 50 at Safeway, Colorado & Hwy 50, WSCU, and the City Market/ WalMart stops.
-The bus heads north on Hwy 135 with “flag” stops at the Tall Texan, Almont, a regular stop at CB South and flag stops at Riverland, Brush Creek, and Riverbend before stopping at the 4-Way stop in Crested Butte and the Mountaineer Square in Mt.
+Center, the Gunnison Community Schools, 11th & Virginia, Hwy 50 at Safeway, Teller & Hwy 50, WSCU, and the City Market/ WalMart stops.
+The bus heads north on Hwy 135 with “flag” stops at the Tall Texan, Ohio Creek, Almont, a regular stop at CB South and flag stops at Riverland, Brush Creek, and Riverbend before stopping at the 4-Way stop in Crested Butte and the Mountaineer Square in Mt.
 Crested Butte.
 The same stops are covered on the southbound leg.
 Route and schedule information can be found at www.gunnisonvalleyrta.org and real-time arrival information is available through the free Transit app.

 Q. Why has the bus been free and will the RTA charge in the future?

 A. The bus has been free for many reasons.
 The primary goal of the RTA bus program is to transport as many people as possible as safely as possible.
 The RTA bus program has been immensely successful and has carried as many as 175,000 passengers in a year.
-Charging a fare would slow down the buses because passengers would be able to board only on the front door and the driver would have to ensure that the proper fare has been collected.
+Charging a fare would slow down the buses because the driver would have to ensure that the proper fare has been collected.
 Slowing down the schedule costs money because the system becomes less efficient and more buses are needed to run the same schedule.
 The revenues collected also come with administrative costs.
 These costs can be relatively high since there is currently no system in place to collect, account for, and audit the revenues.
 Ultimately, charging a fare cannot cover the costs of running a public bus system.
 If it could be profitable to run a bus system, a private company would jump in and do it.

 In the winter 2010, the RTA had to reduce the number of bus trips from 10 to 6 each day and therefore charged a fare of $2 per ride the bus.
 The number of people riding the bus dropped to 26,000 from 62,000 the year before.
 In 2011, the RTA removed the fare and ridership bounced back to over 50,000 with 8 trips per day.
 This experiment showed that while scheduling is very important, bus ridership is very price sensitive.
 This price sensitivity has been experienced in other communities and has proved to be a deterrent to ridership.